 The Sensitive Crop Map

-allows individuals to find the location of Sensitive Crops registered with the KDA.
-These crops include, but are not limited to, grapes, tomatoes, and cotton.
-To improve usage of the map please access the Sensitive Crop Map Instructions and Tips for Usage.
+allowed individuals to find the location of Sensitive Crops registered with the KDA.
+These crops included, but are not limited to, grapes, tomatoes, and cotton.
+To register a sensitive crop site, please click the DriftWatch logo above.

 To view the complete sensitive crop registry, click here.